naoina/kocha/docs/routing.md

 ```

 Above example matches all of `/1/alice`, `/10/alice`, `/2/bob` and etc.
-However, it does not match with `/str/alice` because `:id` route parameter is defined as type *int* in arguments of Controller's method.
+However, it won't match `/str/alice` because `:id` route parameter is defined as type *int* in arguments of method of Controller.

 Pre-defined parameter types: